 - Commercial Law (Commercial Paper or Secured Transactions)

 The Multistate Bar Examination (MBE) is the multiple choice part of the Ohio Bar exam.
 The MBE is a 6 hour, multiple choice, 200 question examination covering Contracts, Torts, Constitutional Law, Criminal Law, Criminal Procedure, Civil Procedure, Evidence, and Real Property.

 The Multistate Performance Test (MPT) is a closed universe writing test.
 Applicants are given a problem that replicates an assignment that might be given to a first-year associate in a law firm or government agency.
 The MPT problem provides necessary law and facts in the forms that a lawyer might find them (e.g., cases, statutes, witness statements, newspaper articles, letters, and client interviews).
 You are required to use only the law provided in the problem.
 You must finish the problem in 90 minutes, and it can range from drafting a contract, to writing a brief, memorandum, or client letter.

 The Multistate Professional Responsibility Exam (MPRE) is a multiple choice examination that tests one's knowledge of the rules of professional conduct for lawyers and judges.
 It is a 125 minute, multiple choice, 60 question examination.
 The MPRE is based on the ABA Model Rules of Professional Conduct , ABA Model Code of Judicial Conduct , and controlling constitutional decisions.
 It can be taken any time during law school, and even after you’ve taken the bar examination.
-Many people take the MPRE after taking the Cleveland-Marshall College of Law course Legal Profession - Law 643.
+Many people take the MPRE during the Cleveland-Marshall College of Law course Legal Profession - Law 643.
 Students are strongly encouraged to complete the MPRE requirement during law school.